-Tamale Casserole features all the flavors of tamales minus the work!
-Made with a seasoned beef mixture and topped with homemade cornbread, this Tamale Pie delivers on flavor with ease.
+Made with a seasoned beef mixture and topped with homemade cornbread, this Tamale Pie delivers all the flavors of tamales minus the work!

-But what I DO have time for is a casserole that tastes like tamales.
+But what I DO have time for is an easy casserole that tastes like tamales.

-This recipe for Tamale Casserole, AKA Tamale Pie, features all the flavors you love about tamales--creamy cornbread and rich, seasoned meat.
-But instead the of hours of work needed to make tamales, this recipe comes together with less than 20 minutes of hands-on work, to create a quick and family-friendly recipe.
+This recipe for Tamale Casserole, AKA Tamale Pie, features all the flavors you love about tamales, from the richly seasoned meat to the creamy cornbread, with less than 20 minutes of hands-on work.

 Notes on Ingredients